tav/gitfund/mvp/app/page/gitfund.md

 * **Recruitment Ads**

-  Sponsors will be able to use their displayed text/link on the "Sponsored By" widget to not just point to their site, but also for placing job ads, e.g.  "We're looking for a Web Performance Engineer.
+  Sponsors will be able to use their displayed text/link on the "Sponsored By" widget to not just point to their site, but also for placing job ads, e.g. "We're looking for a Web Performance Engineers.
 Apply here!".

   What better place to recruit developers than on the documentation pages of the open source projects used by the company?